annikabrownog/annikabrown.github.io/index.md

 <div class="about-container">
   <div class="about-text">
     My doctoral work centers on early childhood education: access, program design, and impacts in contexts where resources or opportunities are uneven.
 I look at how early conditions shape later outcomes in school and the labor market, with an emphasis on what works, for whom, and why.
-I also have a strong interest in migration and refugee integration.
+I also have an interest in migration and refugee integration.
     <br><br>
     I became interested in these topics through volunteering and interning during high school and my bachelors in the US.
 I began working with NGOs and community programs at age 15, doing on-the-ground work with children, families, and marginalized groups such as refugees and homeless individuals.
 Now I combine that practical experience with research, studying the issues I encountered first-hand and seeking solutions that are developed in collaboration with those in need.
 I’m interested in the intersection of practice and research, and finding ways to apply real-world experiences.
     <br><br>